home-assistant/home-assistant.io/source/_integrations/balboa.markdown

 ## Known limitations

 - The WiFi Module is a direct connection to the control panel of the spa.
 Certain combinations of settings are not possible due to limitations of the spa.
 - Turning on certain pumps, depending on the spa configuration, may cause other pumps to come online as well.
 - The spa WiFi Module will need to be configured initially by the phone app to authenticate and get an IP on your network.
 - The WiFi Module will automatically disconnect from Home Assistant periodically, and then be automatically reconnected.
-This is built-in to the hardware.
+The disconnect is built-in to the hardware.

 ## Debugging integration